 2006 A coup d’état in Thailand overthrows the government of Prime Minister Thaksin Shinawatra.

-2007 Spike in food prices and subprime crisis help trigger global recession.
+2007 Spike in food prices and subprime crisis helped trigger the global recession.

 2007 Assassination of Benazir Bhutto.

-2007 Gordon Brown becomes Prime Minister of the United Kingdom.
+2007 Gordon Brown became Prime Minister of the United Kingdom.

 2008 Stock markets plunge around the world, signaling the start of the Great Recession.

-2008 Barack Obama is elected as the President of the United States
+2008 Barack Obama was elected as the President of the United States

 2008 Dmitry Medvedev becomes President of Russia.